pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 #### Contact

-iDaaaS support team : support@analysis.stfc.ac.uk
+IDAaaS support team : support@analysis.stfc.ac.uk

 #### Main Deploy Location

 Various versions and componentes of Horace is deployed in a number of local repositories under the path `/usr/local/mprogs`.

 The physical disk location of these Horace repositories is the same as for ISISCOMPUTE system; the description for that system below gives more details.
-As this may change subject to development of the underlying IDAaaS system structure, the path 'usr/local/mprogs` provides symbolic links to the repositories' current locations.
+As this may change subject to development of the underlying IDAaaS system structure, the path `usr/local/mprogs` provides symbolic links to the repositories' current locations.
 Note that the repository symbolic link names may not always match exactly the directory name of the underlying repository location.
-To ensure compatibility and smooth user's experience, all code operations should be performed with these symbolically linked paths, which will remain constant regardless of physical location of the code.
+To ensure compatibility and smooth user's experience, all code operations should be performed with these symbolically linked paths, which will remain constant regardless of the actuall physical location of the code.

 The principal repositories are
-- Horace (underlying name: Horace_git): this is the directory corresponding to `horace_core in a clone of the full Horace github repository
+- Horace (underlying name: Horace_git): this is the directory corresponding to `horace_core` in a clone of the full Horace github repository.
 - Herbert (underlying name: Herbert_git): this is the directory corresponding to `herbert_core` in a clone of the full Horace github repository.

 #### Main Deploy Process